 Pope Paul V

 Chapters” by Emperor Justinian I and the Eastern Cyrillians.
 Clearly, Vigilius was confused for a good portion of the time.
 Hopefully, our critics can recognize the lack of free deliberation here, as the Imperial forces were giving almost no breathing room for a postponement of decision, after having already kidnapped him from Rome upon his refusal to sign the Imperial Edict condemning the Three Chapters.
-In the end, the Pope consent rightly to their condemnation (though some still debate this issue today), as did the universal Church.
+In the end, the Pope consented rightly to their condemnation (though some still debate this issue today), as did the universal Church.
 In any case, the “process” by which the Pope comes to the “event” wherein he is divinely and negatively protected from transgressing the line of orthodoxy is not infallible, and could be filled with all sorts of aids given to him by the Church.
 We often get our ears cleaned with the emphatic complaints that the Pope is said by the Vatican Council that his ex cathedra teaching is ex sese, non autem ex consensuEcclesiae, irreformabiles esse (in itself, and not by the consent of the Church, irreformable).
 Sure, but this says nothing about the process.
 Only the event.
 Pope Pius IX surely had with him the conciliar process of the Vatican Council, as well as the consultation with the World Bishops on the matter of the Immaculate Conception of the Holy Virgin, did he not?
 Likewise, with Pope Pius XII in Munificentissimus Deus.
 In fact, the Vatican Council said :

-For the Holy Spirit was promised to the successors of Peter not so that they might, by his revelation, make known some new doctrine, but that, by his assistance, they might religiously guard and faithfully expound the revelation or deposit of faith transmitted by the apostles.
+For the Holy Spirit was not promised to the successors of Peter not so that they might, by his revelation, make known some new doctrine, but that, by his assistance, they might religiously guard and faithfully expound the revelation or deposit of faith transmitted by the apostles.
 (Chapter 4, Paragraph 6)

 Since the above is true, the “process” of the Pope’s research and deliberation prior to an ex cathedra teaching would surely be constrained by the consent of the Church, that is, by what has already been held by the faithful from the day that Christ and the Apostles deposited that single deposit of divine revelation.
 Thus, theoretically, ex cathedra teachings will merely be reflecting an old belief held by the Church, and therefore, one which the Pope already felt himself bound in obedience.